LSeu-Open/LLMScoreEngine/README.md

 To help us refine and improve LLMScoreEngine during this beta phase, we actively encourage user feedback, bug reports, and contributions to help us refine and improve LLMScoreEngine.
 Please feel free to [open an issue](https://github.com/LSeu-Open/LLMScoreEngine/issues) or [contribute](CONTRIBUTING.md) to the project.
 Make sure to respect the [Code of Conduct](CODE_OF_CONDUCT.md).

+> [!NOTE]
+> Following the v0.5.0 update, which introduced modular configuration capabilities, we are now developing a dedicated version of this evaluation system tailored for Vision Language Models (VLMs).
+This development is ongoing in its [dedicated branch](https://github.com/LSeu-Open/LLMScoreEngine/tree/Vision) within this repository.

 ## Project Structure

 ```text